soundwanders/yamabiko/posts/2023-10-12-extreme-site-makeover.md

 ## Chapter 3: Unveiling Goodreads Reading Adventure

 While the goal was always simplciity, I aimed to share my literary adventures because I'm a huge bookworm.
 I settled on the decision to display the book we're currently reading, pulling the book title from our Goodreads profile.
-I don't want to have to manually update the book each time I begin a new one, but I had to decide what method to use to get the job done.
+I don't want to have to manually update the book each time I begin a new one, that was clear, but I did have to decide what method to use to get the job done simply and effectively.

-We could have used something like a web scraping script to extract what we need, but it's a little less ethical than the solution I settled on.
+We could have used something like a web scraping script to extract what we need, but it's a little less ethical than the solution I settled on: `RSS`!
 I turned to the Goodreads RSS feed to access all my profile's data, pulling out the little bit of info that we need without disturbing the peace.
 With a dash of code and some regular expressions,we've got what we need.

 ```javascript
 // Parsing the book title from RSS data